TcMenu/tcMenu/README.md

 We can render onto most buffered displays using this library.
 Tested with OLED devices such as SSD1306 and SH1106.
 We can even provide a custom I2C byte function that yields to task manager frequently, making it work better with task manager, and correctly yield on ESP boards too.

-### TFTeSPI and STM32 LTDC framebuffer integration
+### TFT_eSPI and STM32 LTDC framebuffer integration

-From 2.0 onwards we'll support TFTeSPI and STM32 LTDC framebuffer based BSP functions to provide very high performance display rendering, we've tested with these two options on both ESP32 and STM32F429, the results were highly impressive.
+From 2.0 onwards we'll support TFT_eSPI and STM32 LTDC framebuffer based BSP functions to provide very high performance display rendering, we've tested with these two options on both ESP32 and STM32F429, the results were highly impressive.

 ### No local input or display techonologies